Russia default flag

 • Federal Law No. 530-FZ of December 30, 2020, known as the Law on Censorship in Social Media, requires large social networks (defined as those with more than 500,000 daily users), to proactively monitor and remove content expressing “disrespect” for the state, calling for protests, spreading “fake news,” or linking to “undesirable” organizations.

-Federal Law No. 538-FZ of December 20, 2020, on Amendments to Article 128-1 of the Criminal Code, broadened the definition of libel to include public statements made online and increases penalties, including imprisonment for of up to five years.
+• Federal Law No. 538-FZ of December 20, 2020, on Amendments to Article 128-1 of the Criminal Code, broadened the definition of libel to include public statements made online and increased penalties, including imprisonment for up to five years.

 BARRIERS TO ASSEMBLY